Bona Fide Residence Test

 - good faith in making the trip abroad; whether for purpose of tax evasion.

 You are not considered a bona fide resident of a foreign country if you make a statement to the authorities of that country that you are not a resident of that country; and the authorities hold that you are not subject to their income tax laws as a resident.
 If you have made such a statement and the authorities have not made a final decision on your status; you are not considered to be a bona fide resident of that foreign country.

 Paying Income Tax To The Country Where You Claim Bona Fide Residence

-It’s also important to note that if you claim to be a non-resident of the foreign country to the foreign country’s government and therefore do not pay income taxes to such government, you would not be able to qualify for the foreign earned income exclusion under the bona fide residence test.
+Likewise, it’s also important to note that if you claim to be a non-resident of the foreign country to the foreign country’s government and do not pay income taxes to such government; you would not be able to qualify for the foreign earned income exclusion under the bona fide residence test.

-The bona fide residence test, like the physical presence test, comprises one way that an individual can qualify for the foreign earned income exclusion .
-You may still qualify under the physical presence test if you do not qualify for the bona fide residence test.
+The bona fide residence test, like the physical presence test, comprises one way that an individual can qualify for the foreign earned income exclusion.
+However, you may still qualify under the physical presence test if you don’t qualify for the bona fide residence test.